Versioning & Semantic Release for Tokens

 Architectural Foundations of Token Versioning

 Design tokens function as the single source of truth for UI properties, making their versioning strategy critical to system stability.
 Unlike traditional package dependencies, design tokens require granular tracking across visual, layout, and behavioral domains.
-Integrating a robust versioning strategy directly into your broader Token Scaling, Validation & CI Pipelines ensures that updates propagate predictably across micro-frontends and component libraries without introducing regression debt.
 The architectural challenge lies in decoupling design intent from implementation details while maintaining strict referential integrity.
 Teams must evaluate whether to adopt a centralized monorepo registry or a domain-driven polyrepo distribution model.
 Centralized registries simplify version tracking and cross-domain consistency but introduce a single point of failure during high-velocity releases.
 Polyrepo architectures improve modularity and team autonomy but complicate dependency resolution and require sophisticated cross-repo synchronization.
 Framework-agnostic token architectures mitigate these risks by treating tokens as immutable, versioned artifacts rather than mutable configuration files, enforcing strict read-only consumption patterns downstream.

 Semantic Versioning Implementation Workflow